-Figure 13.
-Plot for the average ΔRC and the normalized design area for different values of the minimum line-spacing rule.

-in the rule value may allow the use of a less stringent overlay control without significant impact on DP-compatibility.
-For example, increasing the minimum mask-overlap length from 19nm to 20nm would allow the use of third-order wafer/sixth-order field-level overlay model instead of sixth-order wafer/sixth-order field-level model while yield remains at 100% and DP-spacing violations increase by just 1%.
+In another experiment, we vary the minimum mask-overlap length and report the yield loss and number of DP-spacing violations in the design-requiring manual or automated fixing (e.g., using method of Ref.
+19)-for the different overlay-modeling options.
+The results, depicted in Fig. 16, show the strong interaction between the rule value and overlaycontrol options as well as the overall impact on yield and DP-compatibility.
+Interestingly, a few nanometer changes in the rule value may allow the use of a less stringent overlay control without significant impact on DP-compatibility.
+For example, increasing the minimum mask-overlap length from 19 to 20 nm would allow the use of third-order wafer/sixthorder field-level overlay model instead of sixth-order wafer/ sixth-order field-level model while yield remains at 100% and DP-spacing violations increase by just 1%.

 Our last experiment is about studying the effects of the line-spacing rule on wire-delay variation and layout area.
-We vary the line-spacing rule from the nominal value at 23nm by few nanometers.
-The results, given in Figure 13^{} , indicates that the impact of this rule on the average RC variation is minor, while its impact on area is considerable.
+We vary the line-spacing rule from the nominal value at 23 nm by a few nanometers.
+The results, given in Fig. 17 (It is noteworthy to state that there is always some electrical variation due to overlay errors with any realistic line-spacing rule.), indicate that the impact of this rule on the average RC variation is minor, while its impact on area is considerable.
 Hence, tweaking the line-spacing rule with the intention of reducing the electrical variation is ineffective.